16c7x/rbac_migrate/README.md

 ## What problem does this solve

-You may have built a new Puppet server and want to copy over your RBAC roles from your old RBAC server.
+You may have built a new Puppet server and want to copy over your RBAC roles from your old Puppet server.

 ## How does it solve it